Grove Park & South Chiswick

 What Grove Park and Chiswick residents want is a scheme that stops the divisions, heals the community and works for all.

-DESPITE 88% OF RESPONDENTS REJECTING THE EXISTING STREET CLOSURES, HOUNSLOW COUNCIL DIVIDED OUR COMMUNITY STILL FURTHER BY TOTALLY BLOCKING RESIDENTS EAST OF THE A316 FROM ACCESSING GROVE PARK OTHER THAN VIA THE A4 MON TO SAT 8-5PM, THEREBY CUTTING RESIDENTS OFF FROM THEIR DOCTORS, DENTISTS, VETS, PARKS, ALLOTMENTS, FRIENDS AND FAMILY.
+88% OF RESPONDENTS REJECTED THE EXISTING STREET CLOSURES, YET HOUNSLOW COUNCIL DIVIDED OUR COMMUNITY STILL FURTHER BY TOTALLY BLOCKING RESIDENTS EAST OF THE A316 FROM ACCESSING GROVE PARK OTHER THAN VIA THE A4 MON TO SAT 8-7PM, THEREBY CUTTING RESIDENTS OFF FROM THEIR DOCTORS, DENTISTS, VETS, PARKS, ALLOTMENTS, FRIENDS AND FAMILY.

 Read about it here and the demonstration against these measures : Chiswick’s Local Web site (chiswickw4.com)